potdarswapnil/Breeze/README.md

 # Breeze
-Breeze is a drug sensitivity and resistance testing data analysis platform.
+Breeze is a drug sensitivity and resistance testing data analysis platform available at www.breeze.fimm.fi